jeremyckahn/rekapi/README.md

     kapi = new Kapi(canvas);
 ````

-You can also pass a configuration Object to tweak the Kapi instance - details of that can be found in forthcoming API documentation.
+You can also pass a configuration Object to tweak the Kapi instance - details on that can be found in forthcoming API documentation.

 So now we have a Kapi instance... but it won't do terribly much until you define and add some Actors.